rubert/Depth-of-Penetration/README.md

 An ImageJ Plugin that will compute DOP based on SNR from a Phantom and Air image.

 ## Installation
-1. Download the repository using the button "Download ZIP" on the right side of the web page.
+1. Download the repository using the green ""Clone or download"" button on the right side of the web page and picking "Download Zip".
 2. Unzip the download
 3. Place the computeDOP_.class file into the ImageJ/plugins folder before starting ImageJ.